kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/reading-to-write.md

 </aside>

 Earlier in this week's lesson you learned that reading can be an important tool for improving your writing.
-Reading Reading can:
+Reading can:
 - Improve your vocabulary
 - Improve your grammar and spelling
 - Improves your knowledge of appropriate writing structures for a given context